 Now, for Parameter 4 = I, there is no flexibility: when “I” is chosen, Parameter 5 is always “3”, i.e. can’t be “9”.

 This logical conflict creates the NPV – Hexawise can not select the pair of values which satisfies contradicting conditions.

 Step 3: Once the problem is identified, find the right solution.

-The specific correction depends on the plan and business logic.
-In this case, the value “unassigned” should be added to Parameter 4 and matched (constrained against) Parameter 5=7 and Parameter 5=9.
+The specific correction depends on the model and business logic.
+In this case, the value “unassigned” should be added to Parameter 4 and matched with (constrained against) Parameter 5=7 and Parameter 5=9.

 For more information on “unassigned” or “not applicable” values, please see our support articles - for example, this one.